 Still from Billy's Museum showing prison related photographs and documents

-Since 2004, this artwork – with respect to Billy’s family and concerns for his safety - could not be shown in-full online, or exhibited in Northern Ireland.
-In 2021, with the acquisition of Billy’s Museum by the Ulster Museum, his responsibility for tomorrow has been fulfilled and many of the artefacts he saved, have been found and are being processed into the Ulster Museum’s collection.
+Since 2004, this artwork – with respect to Billy’s family and with concerns for his safety - could not be exhibited in Northern Ireland.
+In 2021, with the acquisition of Billy’s Museum by the Ulster Museum, his responsibility for tomorrow has been fulfilled and many of the artefacts he saved, have been found and are now in the Ulster Museum’s collection.
 Billy’s Museum is the only civilian record of these artefacts.

 Billy’s Museum, 2004/re-mastered 2017 - Edition of 3 + 1AP